JessH09/nosql-challenge/README.md

 ------------------------------------------------------------------------------------------------------------------

 Starter code folder holds:
-1. Starter --> gets the database started and updates the database with new restaurant
+1. Setup --> gets the database started and updates the database with new restaurant
 2. Analysis --> using the updated database, data was analyzed based on questions asked and dataframes were created.
 ------------------------------------------------------------------------------------------------------------------
 Resources: